 Our current program of research focuses on the topic of relational aggression.
 If you have ever seen the movie Mean Girls, you'll have an intuitive understanding of the general topic.
 Relational aggression involves behaviors that are intended to undermine an individual's social standing in a network of relationships.
-Why are you interested in erable angst for children as they navigate through their social world.
+Why are you interested in these questions?